Gallagher, James

 Biographical Text

 After playing professionally with Bury and Notts County, Jimmy Gallagher signed for Exeter City on the outbreak of war in 1939 but found his time at St James’ Park immediately curtailed.
-After coaching at Notts County he returned to Exeter as trainer in 1948 and played one game in an emergency in 1949 when aged thirty-seven.
+After coaching at Notts County after the war, he returned to the Grecians as trainer in 1948 and played one game in an emergency in 1949 when aged thirty-seven.

-He commenced his career with Bury, signing professional for them in January 1936. but didn’t feature in any league matches for them and was transferred to Notts County in August 1937, where he went on to play in 23 matches, scoring two goals.
+He commenced his career with Bury, signing professional in January 1936, but didn’t feature in the league before switching to Notts County in August 1937 where he played 23 league matches scoring twice.

 Appearances